Reflections on 40 years of China sourcing

 On the other end you have the suppliers.
 Today they are the owners of factories who have invested in real estate and machinery, and also those of trading companies who specialize in certain product categories, etc.

 What unites buyers and suppliers are the commercial benefits—the financial gains of their interaction.
 What often separates them is culture and the language.
 In 40 years, this has not changed much.
 Suppliers are overwhelmingly Chinese, and most buyers tend to be Western.

-Technical innovations, the internet, robotics, AI, and better algorithms, all have made supply chain management in China more productive and more efficient.
+Technical innovations, the internet, robotics, AI, better algorithms, all have made the supply chain more productive and more efficient.
 It is technology that has opened the door to many more players and has improved the checks and balances process.
 But it still is human endeavor that drives the chain, it is people who solve problems and get results.

 The trillions of dollars of new trade that occurred between China and the world since 1978 is a testimony of the success of that human endeavor, the proof that these people had the ability to work together.
 To succeed they sought excellence in every aspect of the chain; they developed skills to overcome challenges and they built trust and understanding.

 In my analysis, the most important of these people skills were:

 - Communications: Clear, predictable, reliable.

 - Understanding: The why, the needs, the goals.
 Defining the mission.